dagnall53/mixtest2/README.md

 -----
 Removing (commenting out) yield() from loop "isrunning" code......no effect on playing. still cliks at 1-2 hz

-lastly: Commenting out the Channel->stop() in the loops (because as far as I can see, the mixer is running, even if there is no input signal..).. this again has no effect.
+then I commented out the Channel->stop() in the loops (because as far as I can see, the mixer is running, even if there is no input signal..).. this again has no effect.
 Clicks are still present and the code works.

-I have now added directives to explore  adding  more "channels" With _2CH enabled (but not _3CH) works as described above
+I have now added two directives to explore  adding  more or less "channels" With _2CH enabled (but not _3CH) code works as described above

-with _3CH  enabled, the sounds are much worse,  unintelligable, but no clicks...
+with _3CH and _2CH enabled, the sounds are much worse,  unintelligable, but no clicks...

 Commenting out both _2 and _3 ch: The pizzicato sound is now audible with a sort of quiet background "mush", but NO CLICKS

 I have updated the example ino to this stage of the experiment...